PalashDevOps/DevOps-Enhanced-Flask/README.md

 # DevOps-Enhanced-Flask
 This repository contains an enhanced DevOps project showcasing a Flask web application with integrated AWS services, Terraform for infrastructure as code, and Jenkins for continuous integration and continuous deployment (CI/CD) pipelines.

+## Author

+For more details about the author and contact information, please refer to [Author.md](./Author.md).

 # My Enhanced DevOps Project

 This project is an enhanced version that demonstrates a Flask web application deployed using Docker, Jenkins, AWS, Terraform, and Kubernetes with Helm.